lynnfaraday/aresmush.com/_root/clients.md

 Basic features will work no matter which client you use, but there are two things that you will need to set up to get the most out of Ares' features:

 * **Character Encoding** allows you to see characters with accents, alternate character sets (Russian, Chinese) and symbols.
 Without this feature, if someone uses those characters you'll see a substitute character that looks like white squares or gibberish.
 For the optimal Ares experience, you'll need to set up your client to use the **UTF-8** Unicode character set.
 UTF-8 is backwards-compatible with ASCII, so you can safely make it your client's global default.
+If you have a client that doesn't support UTF-8 at all, you can enable ascii-only mode.
+Type `ascii on` in-game or edit your AresCentral [handle preferences](/handles).

 * **Editing** allows you to use the /edit switch on various commands to pull text from the game into your client's input buffer.
 For example, typing `desc/edit me` will put your description into your input buffer so you can edit it and send it right back.
 This is Ares' version of the /grab or @dec/tf syntax from old servers.
 See `help edit` in game for more information.